zhikunchen1996/zhikunchen1.github.io/content/authors/admin/_index.md

 ## About Me

-I am a research associate at the Department of Building, Civil and Environmental Engineering of Concordia University.
+I am a postdoctoral fellow at the Department of Chemical Engineering of Queen's University.
 My research interests include transport of microplastics in cold regions and seperation technologies, waste management, and oil spil response in coastal regions.